ceedubs/unison-dev/foldl/README.md

 ## getting the dependency

 In a `ucm` session, run the following.
-Feel free to change `external.foldl.trunk` to whatever namespace you prefer.
+Feel free to change `external.foldl` to whatever namespace you prefer.

 ```
 .> pull https://github.com/ceedubs/unison-dev.git:.foldl.trunk external.foldl

 ```

 ## usage